zombre98/zia/src/server/api/README.md

  };
 ```

-From the structure `Context`, the field `request` will contain the original request of the client.<br/>
+In the `Context` structure, the field `request` will contain the original request of the client.<br/>
-The field `response` should be constructed by the differents modules.<br/>
+The field `response` should be filled by the different modules.<br/>
 We give you the field `socketFd` if you want to read or write data depending on the modules.

 #### Struct HTTPMessage

 ```cpp